-From the contributions made to the social insurance, an employee has a right to sickness benefits, maternity benefits, an attendance allowance, compensation benefits and a funeral allowance and to damages in the event of bodily injury caused by an on-the-job accident.
-However, health insurance entitles each employee to benefit from public health care centers.
+From the contributions made to the social insurance, an employee has a right to sickness benefits, maternity benefits, an attendance allowance, compensation benefits and a funeral allowance, as well as damages in the event of bodily injury caused by an on-the-job accident.
+Employees are entitled under health insurance to benefit from public health care centres.

-The current pension system in Poland consists of three segments generally referred to as the pillars.
+The current pension system in Poland consists of three segments, generally referred to as the pillars.
 In the first pillar, the Social Insurance Agency manages the funds.
-The means are not invested although they are recorded on the insured person’s individual account and are subject to valorization.
+The means are not invested, although they are recorded on the insured person’s individual account and are subject to valorisation.
 The second pillar is based on the operations of Open Pension Funds whose task is to trade and multiply the fund.
 The third pillar consists of the Employee Pension Schemes and Individual Retirement Accounts.
-The first and the second are mandatory whereas participation in the third one is voluntary.
+The first and the second are mandatory, whereas participation in the third one is voluntary.

-At present, pursuant to the provisions of the Act on social insurance, the retirement age is 67 years for both men and women.
-Before 2013, the retirement age was 60 years for women and 65 years for men.
-The new retirement age is introduced gradually.
-Only after reaching this age one may apply for the retirement pension.
-The exceptions are bridge retirement pensions for those working under special conditions or performing work of special character.
+At present, the retirement age is 60 years for women and 65 years for men.
+Only after reaching this age, may one apply for the retirement pension.
+The exceptions are bridge retirement pensions for those working under special conditions or performing work of a special character.
 Such persons have a right to pension benefits at the age of 55 for women and 60 years of age for men.